arnab132/arnab132/README.md

 Hello, this is Arnab Dey.
 I love to Code and try to learn new things everyday.

 - 🚀 I’m currently working on Artificial Intelligence.
-- 👩🏻‍🎓 Member PyContributors Developers Community and EddieHubCommunity
+- 👩🏻‍🎓 Member of PyContributors Developers Community and EddieHubCommunity
 - 🌱 Ex- Software Engineering(V) Intern at JPMC
 - 👯 I’m looking to collaborate on common interest
 - 💬 Brainstorm with me over tech, algorithms and career